-As exemplified in the contradicting reports on accuracy, much of the method selection relies on properties and specificities of the interpolation methods themselves as applied in variety of context (i.e. variability of the study region).
-Proponents of IDW highlight the fact that the method is simple and often give similar results to more complex techniques (Thornton et al. 1997, Jolly et al. 2005).
-Proponents of Kriging on the other hand highlight its good performance and laud its statistical foundation based on the optimality of its BLUP (Hengl et al. 2007) predictions (Matheron 1981) which allows for the formal estimation of errors.
+As exemplified in the contradicting reports on accuracy, much of the method selection relies on properties and specificities of the interpolation methods themselves as applied in variety of contexts (i.e. variability of the study region).
+Proponents of IDW highlight the fact that the method is simple and often gives similar results to more complex techniques (Thornton et al. 1997, Jolly et al. 2005).
+Proponents of Kriging on the other hand highlight its good performance and laud its statistical foundation based on the optimality of its best linear unbiased prediction (Hengl et al. 2007) predictions (Matheron 1981) which allows for the formal estimation of errors.
 In contrast, some authors highlight the challenge posed by Kriging in fitting representative variograms to datasets (Hutchinson et al. 1995) in particular when this needed multiple times in dense time series.
 Some authors propose a work around by automatic fitting of variograms (Hiemstra et al. 2008).
 TPS/GAM methods are often presented as alternative to Kriging methods and presented as advantageous because of their high degree of automation which requires no empirical fitting of variograms to estimate kernel functions, manual tuning of parameters or weights such as in PRISM.
 Furthermore, evaluation of errors using Bayesian framework is also possible in TPS making it attractive for uncertainty assessment (Wood 2003, Wood 2006, Wahba 1990?).
-PRISM however appears to clearly outperform Kriging and other methods in North America but is not easily scalable to large scale interpolation studies due to the amount of input expert knowledge and its low degree of automation (Hijmans et al. 2005).
+PRISM, however, clearly outperforms Kriging and other methods in North America but is not easily scalable to large scale interpolation studies due to the amount of input expert knowledge and its low degree of automation (Hijmans et al. 2005).

-Model comparisons studies illustrates that in many cases methods perform similarly (REF, Attore et al. 2007, Thornton et al. 1997).
+Model comparison studies illustrate that in many cases methods perform similarly (REF, Attore et al. 2007, Thornton et al. 1997).
 For instance, Jolly et al. (2005) reported similar results in terms of MAE and RMSE in predictions of climate variables using OK, TGF and IDW in Continental USA.
 The interaction between the properties of the method, the size of the study area and the availability of station data and its configuration largely determines the performance of the method.
 Thus it appears that there is no single best method that can be applied in all situations; accuracy is largely dependent on case by case basis with the most important factors being the density of the station network and the variability of the study area.

 Figure 4.
 Summary table of accuracy.